 Figure 9-aa16—Co-RTWT Parameter Set field format

-(#277)(#1411)(#1599)(#2519)(#3258)The Target Wake Time field contains an unsigned integer corresponding to the Co-RTWT SP start time expressed in terms of the TSF of the Co-RTWT requesting AP.
+(#277)(#1411)(#1599)(#2519)(#3258)The Target Wake Time field contains an unsigned integer corresponding to the R-TWT SP start time expressed in terms of the TSF of the Co-RTWT requesting AP(#3813).

-The Nominal Minimum TWT Wake Duration field indicates the nominal duration of the Co-RTWT SPs, in units of 256 μs.
+The Nominal Minimum TWT Wake Duration field indicates the nominal duration of the R-TWT SPs, in units of 256 μs.

 The TWT Wake Interval Mantissa field is set to the value of the mantissa of the TWT wake interval value in microseconds, base 2.